helm/charts/incubator/druid/README.md

 ### Druid configuration

-Duid configuration can be changed by using environment variables from Docker image.
+Druid configuration can be changed by using environment variables from Docker image.

 See the
 [Druid Docker entry point](https://github.com/maver1ck/druid-docker/blob/historical/start-druid.sh)